What does the 'Turkel Tribe' database include?

 Anyone interested may provide family information if related to the Turkels.

-Our policy regarding persons who are not named Turkel, is to include anyone who is related even three generations vertically (away from a Turkel folk) and at least two horizontal links away.
+Our policy regarding persons who are not named Turkel, is to include anyone who is related al least three generations vertically (away from a Turkel individual) and at least two horizontal links away.

-However, such relationships could not be technically displayed on our "enigma" pages, but can be displayed on the name index, Dynamic Turkel Family Trees
+However, such relationships could not be displayed on our "enigma" STATIC pages, but could be displayed on our satellite sites.

-Lastly, we have no proof yet that all the Turkels are family related, and this is The Sting. . .
+We have no proof that all the Turkels on this site are family related, and this is

 To avoid abuse of information, the GEDCOM file has been removed from public access.